How To Read Greens

 • If the green is shiny or lighter in color, you are likely putting down grain.

-• If the green is dull or darker in colors, you are likely putting into the grain.
+• If the green is dull or darker in color, you are likely putting it into the grain.

 Some golf greens are grainier than others.
 If you are playing on a grainy green and forget to account for the grain, you can miss your putt.
 If your home course has grainy greens, take a lesson with the local professional and get some specific tips from that professional.
 This information could help you save a few strokes on your next round.